 What are the odds of drafted baseball players making the Major Leagues and staying for at least three year?
 Richard Karcher studied the numbers over the 16 year period from 1996-2011 and they provide a view into how difficult it is to make the highest level of play.

 It’s no surprise that higher round sections make it much more frequently.
 First round players are twice as likely to play MLB as fifth round selections and fifth rounders are almost twice as likely as tenth.
+Early round players are more likely to play more games as well.
 Every once in a while, a diamond is the rough becomes a late round star.

 If we drill into the data from the first five rounds a little more, high school draft picks in the first two rounds are significantly less likely (~9 points) than average to make the majors and a similar level of short fall for sticking around three or more years.
 They still are less likely than average in rounds three through five, but the difference ranges from 0%-4%.
 Digging in even more, surprisingly, high school position players are bigger misses in making it to MLB than pitchers across all five round.
 Pitchers from the first to rounds are then less likely to last in the majors at least three years.
 Round three to five pitchers last longer than position players once they’re called up (using the three year mark).

 Obviously on the flip side, college draft picks are more likely than average to make the MLB roster and last three years.
 They’re safer selections because they’re more seasoned against high level competition.
 In this segment, position players from all five rounds significantly outperform pitchers for both making it and sticking around for awhiles.

 Overall a college position player from the first five round has just over a coin flip chance of making the majors and just over 1/3 chance of staying three or more years.
 Even with these odds, they are the most likely of all across the five rounds to have longevity in professional ball.
 They significantly outperform high school position players, who haven’t necessarily proven that they can hit the highest levels of pitching.